 Our Lord taught us to call God our Father, not my Father, though this individual approach is implied: if God is Father of us all then He is my Father too.
 But the significance of the plural is not to be passed over lightly.
 To recognise in our deepest heart that God is our Father means that we acknowledge other people as our brothers and sisters.
 This is true of everyone, for everyone is a child of God.
-To live out what we imply by these two words would profoundly change our attitudes, to ourselves, to other people whoever they are, and even to our politics as well, which are ultimately about our relationships.
+To live out what we imply by these two words would profoundly change our attitudes, to ourselves, to other people whoever they are, and even to our politics, which are ultimately about relationships.

-But there is a further dimension to the meaning of Our.
-As baptised Christians, God is our Father in a unique and wonderful sense.
-We have become members of God's household, which is the Church of the living God (1 Tim 3:14).
-In this unique sense too we call God our Father.
+But yet more is implied by this use of Our.
+As baptised Christians, we have become members of God's household, which is the Church of the living God (1 Tim 3:14).
+We are family - kith and kin - with Christ and with God.
+In this unique family sense too we call God our Father.